 Gently vacuuming your screens with a dust attachment once a week will reduce the need to wash them.

-If you need to repair a small hole, a sewing needle and black thread will do the trick.
+Along with maintaining your screens, you may occasionally need to repair a small hole.
+A sewing needle and black thread will do the trick.

 If the mesh needs replacing, it’s a fairly simple DIY project.
 You can get an entire roll of mesh at a big box store; however, that may be more than you need, so find a hardware store that repairs screens and ask if they’ll sell you just the amount of mesh you need.
 You’ll also need a length of spline (that’s the round rubber tubing that holds the mesh in place), a spline roller and a utility knife.
 Both the spline and roller are available at big box stores or wherever you get your mesh.